wuxxin/infra-shared/README.md

 infra/__create_project.sh
 ```

-- See https://github.com/wuxxin/example_infra for usage example if infra-shared
 - See `notebooks` for jupyter notebooks of interactive pulumi, mqtt and homeassistant pyscript examples

 #### install build requirements